Best Tomato Soup Recipe

 Store

-Store any leftover roasted tomato soup in an airtight container in the refrigerator for 5-7 days.
+Store leftovers in an airtight container in the refrigerator for up to 5 days.
+Reheat in the microwave or on the stovetop.

-To freeze, let the soup cool to room temperature.
-Then, transfer the tomato soup to freezer-friendly containers and freeze for up to 2 months.
+Put the soup in freezer-friendly containers and freeze for up to 2 months.
 I recommend freezing it in individually-sized portions or at least in portions that you’d eat in a sitting as a family.

 Thaw overnight in the fridge and reheat in a pot on the stove over medium-low heat.